Steve Hoffman (sound engineer): Approach

 The adjustments Hoffman makes depend on the quality of the tape source and the equalization choices of the mixing engineer.
 While he avoids noise reduction, he does add subjective "colorations" through subtractive equalization and up to five layers of vacuum tube distortion.

 Website

 Hoffman's official website is home to the Steve Hoffman Music Forums, one of the oldest and most popular Internet forums dedicated to music discussion.
 The forum contains discussions regarding gear, record collecting, music production, audio engineering and mastering, and general music discussion.
-Established in the early 2000s, Steve Hoffman Music Forums had over 55,000 members by 2016.
+Established in the early 2000s, Steve Hoffman Music Forums had over 55,000 members by 2016, increasing to over 137,000 members by 2026.
 The forum's "Music Corner" section is known for its detailed and animated discussions of music releases, including comparisons of different pressings of an album with regard to quality and rarity, down to the minutiae of factual errors in liner notes and label copy.
 Kenneth Womack called it "the longtime home of the most engaging Beatles conversations on the web".